Sayan2105/project_management/README.md

 ---

-## ⚠️ Known Limitations
+## Known Limitations

-- No edit form for project title/description (status update works via dropdown)
-- No UI for setting task due dates (field exists in DB, not exposed in frontend yet)
-- No Yup validation on forms yet (React Hook Form is in place)
 - No Docker setup
-- No hosted demo
+- No hosted demo yet, will be done on render
+- Could not use Nest Js, because already using Django.

 ---

-## 🔴 Quick Red Pills (Things That Matter)

 - **Python, not Node** — was allowed.
 Same REST API concepts, different language.
 - **PostgreSQL, not MongoDB** — relational DB used.
 Same data relationships, just with SQL.
 - **JWT is stateless** — the token IS the session.
-No sessions table, no cookies.
+No need for sessions table or cookies.
 - **Nested routing** — tasks live under `/projects/:id/tasks/` because a task without a project makes no sense.
-- **Passwords** — Django hashes passwords with PBKDF2 by default.
+- **Passwords** — Django hashes passwords by default.
 Equivalent to bcrypt.
 Secure.
 - **User scoping** — `get_queryset` filters by `request.user` so users can never see each other's data.

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 | Layer | Tech |
 |-------|------|